MaxHalford/eaopt/README.md

 You have to fill in the first 5 fields, the rest are generated when calling the `GA`'s `Initialize()` method.

 - `MakeGenome` is a method that returns a random genome that you defined in the previous step. gago will use this method to produce an initial population.
 Again, gago provides some methods for common random genome generation.
-- `Topology` is a struct which tells gago how many populations (`NPopulations`), species (`NSpecies`), individuals (`NIndividuals`) to use.
-GAs with multiple populations that you shouldn't worry about if you're a GA novice.
-The same goes for the number of species.
+- `NPops` determines the number of populations that will be used.
+- `PopSize` determines the number of individuals inside each population.
 - `Model` determines how to use the genetic operators you chose in order to produce better solutions, in other words it's a recipe.
 A dedicated section is available in the [model section](#models).
 - `Migrator` and `MigFrequency` should be provided if you want to exchange individuals between populations in case of a multi-population GA.
 If not the populations will be run independently.
 Again this is an advanced concept in the genetic algorithms field that you shouldn't deal with at first.
+- `Speciator` will split each population in distinct species at each generation.
+Each specie will be evolved separately from the others, after all the species has been evolved they are regrouped.
 - `Logger` is optional, you can read more about in the [logging section](#logging-population-statistics).

-Essentially only `MakeGenome`, `Topology` and `Model` are required to initialize and run a GA.
+Essentially, only `MakeGenome`, `NPops`, `PopSize` and `Model` are required to initialize and run a GA.

 ### Running a GA